Why choose Vacuum Jacketed Piping Systems?

 Each VJP project is managed by a sales engineer that has been trained in ASME B31.3 pipe design, cryogenic safety and VJP project management.
 As your insulated pipe suppliers, we can offer technical assistance for your pipe system design, as well as cryogenic valves and cryogenic fittings, regardless of your level of experience.
 Our sales engineers have over 40 years of combined experience with vacuum jacketed pipe and cryogenic hose design.

-Acme’s field service technicians provide services for cryogenic systems and cryogenic tanks, performing complete installs and removals, helium leak detection, Perlite top-off, vacuum repairs, system/safety upgrades and piping repairs.
+Acme’s field service technicians provide services for cryogenic piping systems and cryogenic tanks, performing complete installs and removals, helium leak detection, Perlite top-off, vacuum repairs, system/safety upgrades and piping repairs.

-We make jacketed pipe with cryogenic insulation for liquefied Nitrogen, Oxygen, Argon, Helium, Natural Gas, Carbon Dioxide, Hydrogen and LNG — from storage tanks to final use point.
+We make jacketed pipe with cryogenic insulation for liquid Nitrogen, liquid Oxygen, Argon, Helium, Natural Gas, Carbon Dioxide, Hydrogen and LNG — from storage tanks to final use point.
 Each Vacuum Insulated Piping system is designed for efficient transfer of cryogenic liquid at pressures up to 150 psi or greater.
 Our piping features double wall construction that has an inner pipe for the transfer of liquid and an outer pipe to support and retain the vacuum insulation.
 The inner and outer pipe is constructed of 300 series stainless steel.
 Insulation is a low vacuum with multiple layer insulation (MLI).